AdobeDocs/experience-manager-65.en/help/mobile/phonegap-push-notifications.md

 ---
 title: Push Notifications
-seo-title: Push Notifications
-description: Follow this page to learn about how to use push notifications in an AEM Mobile app.
+description: Follow this page to learn about how to use push notifications in an Adobe Experience Manager Mobile app.
-seo-description: Follow this page to learn about how to use push notifications in an AEM Mobile app.
 uuid: 0ed8b183-ef81-487f-8f35-934d74ec82af
 contentOwner: User
 content-type: reference